OUT OF THE BLUE: when there is no redemption

 Out of the Blue premiered at Cannes and enjoyed praise from Roger Ebert (“Bitter, unforgettable.
 An unsung treasure.“) and other critics.
 But the ending is so shocking and emotionally desolate, that it wasn’t released in the US; no distributor wanted to bet on its acceptance by a US audience.
 John Alan Simon acquired the distribution rights for a 17-week art house tour in 1982 with Hopper.
 Now Simon and Elizabeth Karr have digitally restored Out of the Blue from the only two 35mm prints in existence.

-Out of the Blue is not available to stream; (I own the DVD.)
+Out of the Blue has only recently become available to stream; (I own the DVD.)
 In late 2021, the 4K restoration opened at a New York City screening presented by Chloë Sevigny and Natasha Lyonne.
-I’ll let you know when Out of the Blue reaches Bay Area theaters or a streaming platform.
+Now you can find Out of the Blue on the Criterion Channel, AppleTV, YouTube and Fandango.

 Stream of the Week: THE AMERICAN FRIEND – Dennis Hopper and Robby Müller make things weird